 - Consider locking specific features.
 The Hierarchy Field parameter can also be used to lock features by calculating the Hierarchy Field value to 0 for such features.
 A locked feature will not be moved or displaced at all.
 This is useful when a road cannot be shifted because of its relationship with other map features, especially continuous data such as elevation.
 For example, a section of road may run through a very steep, narrow valley, and it would be cartographically incorrect to move the road away from its current location.

 - Use locking to define barriers.
 Locking can also be used to introduce barriers to the road displacement.
-For example, a railways layer can be included in the Input Road Layers list along with roads.
+For example, a railways layer can be included in the Input Road Layers parameter list along with roads.
 If all the railway features are assigned a hierarchy value of 0, the roads are assessed for graphic conflicts with railways and are not displaced on top of or over them, but the railway features themselves are not modified.

 The optional Output Displacement Feature Class parameter creates a feature class of polygons that indicates the amount and direction of displacement that took place.
 You can use this feature class for visual inspection and spatial querying or as an input to the Propagate Displacement tool.

 Partitioning large datasets